- The Short Fiction Prize -

 £6 – submit 1 story

 Stories must be no longer than 6,000 words and must be unpublished in print or online.
-All entries will also be considered for general publication.
-Stories may be in any theme or genre and you can submit as many times as you like.
+Entries will also be considered for general publication.
+Stories may be in any theme/genre and you can submit as many times as you like.
 Online entries only.
 After making your payment via the PayPal buttons below, please submit your entries to email@example.com with ‘Competition Entry’ in the subject box.
+You can also enter using a credit/debit card with these buttons.
 Stories will be read anonymously up to the longlist stage, which will be announced in June, the shortlist in July.
 The winner and runner-up will be announced in August.
 Please read our competition rules here before entering.
 Good luck!